-A call center or customer care is a reliable source of information.
+A call centre or customer care is a reliable source of information.
 So, when you are not certain of the email originality, call the respective hotlines to verify the authenticity of the message before you click on the link or open an attachment.
 You can find a company’s hotline by using a search of your choice.

-3. Report the phish to your organization.
+3. Report the phish to your organisation.

 It is possible that the phishing email you received is a precursor to a larger attack.
-For example: The Target data breach was initiated by a phishing email that was sent to an employee of Target’s HVAC vendor.
-The stolen credential was used to penetrate into Target’s internal network, before hackers started extracting payment data to their servers.
+For example, the Target data breach was initiated by a phishing email that was sent to an employee of Target’s HVAC vendor.
+The stolen credential was used to penetrate into Target’s internal network before hackers started extracting payment data to their servers.
 The breach might have been avoided if the phishing email was detected earlier in the kill chain.

 Anti-Phishing Working Group.
 2016.
 “Phishing Activity Trend Report.”